All artwork by Alex Sopp

 Not rewritten.
 Re-imagined.

-This recording is as much about the orchestra itself as it is about Prokofiev.
 “We call it player-led,” Copes explains.
 “There’s no one waving their hands.
 Everyone has to know more — not just their part, but everyone else’s.”
 That culture of collective responsibility shapes the sound from the first note.

-Piano Sonata No. 7 in B-flat Major, Op.
-83 “Stalingrad”: available May 8, 2026
+SINGLE: Piano Sonata No. 7 in B-flat Major, Op.
+83 “Stalingrad”

 Composed in 1942, during the height of World War II, Prokofiev’s Seventh Piano Sonata is music of volatility and propulsion — one of the three so-called “War Sonatas.”
 In its original form, the piano must generate every layer of sound.
 The new orchestration allows those layers to separate and breathe.